Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Process in Washington State: Timeline and What to Expect

-Washington State uses a non-judicial deed of trust foreclosure process — no court involvement required, with the trustee administering the sale according to a state-mandated timeline.
-Washington's minimum timeline from the Notice of Default to the trustee sale is approximately 190 days — one of the longer non-judicial timelines in the country.
-More importantly, Washington provides homeowner protections that most non-judicial states do not have: the Foreclosure Fairness Act mediation program, which gives eligible borrowers a formal right to request mediation with the lender, and a statutory reinstatement deadline that runs until just 11 days before the trustee sale.
+Washington State uses a non-judicial deed of trust foreclosure process under RCW 61.24, the Deeds of Trust Act — no court involvement required, with the trustee administering the sale according to a state-mandated timeline.
+Washington's minimum timeline from the Notice of Default under RCW 61.24.030 to the trustee sale under RCW 61.24.040 is approximately 190 days — one of the longer non-judicial timelines in the country.
+Washington provides homeowner protections that most non-judicial states do not have: the Foreclosure Fairness Act mediation program under RCW 61.24.163 (mandatory referral for owner-occupied), the modification request right under RCW 61.24.165, and a statutory reinstatement right under RCW 61.24.090 that runs until just 11 days before the trustee sale.
+Most importantly, RCW 61.24.100 provides a statutory bar on deficiency judgments after a residential trustee sale — a STRONG no-deficiency protection unique to Washington.

 Washington's Deed of Trust Structure